Skip to main content

 A small enterprise established in Malta who applies the SME scheme in Malta only (domestic SME scheme) is released from the following VAT obligations:

-• to submit periodical VAT returns
+• to submit detailed periodic VAT returns (in favor of an annual simplified declaration)

-• to submit administrative statements
+• to submit Recapitulative Statements

 Cross-border SME scheme